Examining the evolution of the Supersoft X-ray Source RX J0513.9-6951: Results

 We can now examine the X-ray evolution of~RXJ0513 and compare the results with the optical brightness of the system.
 The optical light curve is presented in Fig.~\ref{fig:light_curve}, while for the optical data description we refer to \citet{McGowan_etal2005} and \citet{Burwitz_etal2008}.
 The observational dates of the investigated X-ray spectra are also marked in the figure.
 They cover three optical low states, corresponding to the~C0,~X1-8, and~C1-5 observational sequences.
 Spectra X1-6 correspond to the optical low state of the source, while~X7-8 depict an increase in optical flux, marking the transition to the optical high state.
 Similarly, during spectrum~C1, the transition to the optical low state begins; the source remains optically faint during C2-3, and the transition to the optical high state occurs during C4-5.

-The changes in the~WD parameters, obtained from fitting the X-ray spectra, with time is shown in Figs.~\ref{fig:Teff_R_L_MJD_xmm}~and~\ref{fig:Teff_R_L_MJD_chandra} for~XMM and \chandra~spectra respectively.
-For the XMM~spectra, it is evident that initially the temperature increases, accompanied by a decrease in both the radius and luminosity.
+The changes in the~WD parameters, obtained from fitting the X-ray spectra, with time are shown in Fig.~\ref{fig:Teff_R_L_MJD}.
+For the \xmm~spectra, it is evident that initially the temperature increases, accompanied by a decrease in both the radius and luminosity.
 Later, the temperature starts to decrease, and during the transition from low to high optical state, temperature, radius, and luminosity all approach their minimum values.
-For the \chandra~spectra~(see Fig.~\ref{fig:Teff_R_L_MJD_chandra}), temperature, radius, and luminosity all increase over time during the transition from the high to low optical state.
+For the \chandra~spectra, temperature, radius, and luminosity all increase over time during the transition from the high to low optical state.
 Later, during the transition from the low to high optical state, the temperature remains stable, while radius and luminosity decrease to values comparable the initial ones.

-The results of the blackbody fitting are also shown in Figs.\,\ref{fig:Teff_R_L_MJD_xmm} and \ref{fig:Teff_R_L_MJD_chandra}.
+The results of the blackbody fitting are also shown in Fig.~\ref{fig:Teff_R_L_MJD}.
 The blackbody fit parameters for the \chandra~observations roughly correspond to those from the model atmosphere fits with slightly overestimated bolometric luminosities, although the radii differ rather randomly.
-In contrast, the blackbody fit parameters from the XMM~observations differ more significantly from the atmosphere model fits, yielding radii and luminosities that are several times larger.
-Overall, it can be stated that the blackbody fits are unsuitable for analysing the XMM~spectra of~SSSs.
+In contrast, the blackbody fit parameters from the \xmm~observations differ more significantly from the atmosphere model fits, yielding radii and luminosities that are several times larger.
+Overall, it can be stated that the blackbody fits are unsuitable for analysing the \xmm~spectra of~SSSs.

-Figs.~\ref{fig:pars_OPflux_xmm}~and~\ref{fig:pars_OPflux_chandra} illustrate the relationships between the WD~parameters, obtained using the model atmosphere spectra, and the optical brightness of RXJ0513.
-One can clearly see (especially for the \chandra~spectra, where the Pearson correlation coefficient is close to unity) the correlation between radius (and bolometric luminosity) and the optical brightness of RXJ0513~-- the larger the WD (and the bolometric luminosity) the lower the optical brightness.
+Fig.~\ref{fig:pars_OPflux} illustrates the relationships between the WD~parameters, obtained using the model atmosphere spectra, and the optical brightness of RXJ0513.
+One can clearly see (especially for the \chandra~spectra, where the Pearson correlation coefficient is close to unity) the correlation between radius (and bolometric luminosity) and the optical brightness of RXJ0513~-- the larger the~WD (and the bolometric luminosity) the lower the optical brightness.